About the Program

 Head Coach: Mark Goodrich

-Mark Goodrich is beginning his first season at the helm of the varsity lacrosse team.
+Mark Goodrich is in his second season at the helm of the varsity lacrosse team.

 In high school, Mark was the winner of the Ferris Thomas Jr. Award for Outstanding Lacrosse Player; The Rivers Scholar Athlete Award for high GPA while playing three varsity sports and; The Rivers Athletic Award for top male student athlete.
 All league recognition for football, basketball and lacrosse by the Independent School League.
 Selected as #9 high school recruit in the country and the #4 attackman by Inside Lacrosse Magazine in 2007.
 Played attack for team “North” in the 2007 Under Armor All American game.